Strawberry Fair: Music and art

 The steampunk-themed stage at Strawberry Fair 2011.

 A range of musical genres are represented at the fair across several music stages and areas, with local bands given preference.

-Children are catered for with the Kids Park free entertainments area, whic includes face painters, a family friendly café, a marquee of activities such as painting and crafts, storytelling and other attractions.
+Children are catered for with the Kids Park free entertainments area, which includes face painters, a family friendly café, a marquee of activities such as painting and crafts, storytelling and other attractions.

 An Arts area also allows local art to be displayed and for visitors to the fair to try something new.

 The fair starts with a parade featuring colourful costumes and samba bands which follows a route through Cambridge, making its way to Midsummer Common, its arrival signalling the start of festivities.